Photography by: Angie Garcia

 I know, I know!
 I talk about message overload all the time, but because I truly don’t think it is healthy!
 From social media to e-mails to text messages and even snapchat video, we have information overload 24/7.
 My girlfriends are so great about this.
 All of us understand, “If someone is stressed they just can’t respond at that time.”
 I know some people do get upset about this, but I’m very thankful to be in a group of girlfriends that nurtures this standpoint.
 My best friend Taylor has 64 unread text messages on her phone.
 We always joke with her about not responding and needing someone to help her, but she just explains that she responds to what is needed but can’t respond back to things like group chat when she is stressed.
 It adds to the pile.

 And guess what?
 We can all vouch that Taylor is hands-down our most loyal friend.
 She gets you out of a bind every single time and takes care of whatever you need, before you even realize you need it.
 Don’t let your value as a friend be defined by your ability to respond to messages.
 If someone needs you, they call you.
 So don’t feel guilty if you’re a nurse and getting off your night shift and don’t feel like responding to a group chat about what to wear to a date.
 Go home.
 Rest.
 And when you wake up call your girlfriend and tell her what you think she should wear!
-Phone calls always alleviate stress for me because I’m hearing my friend’s voice and we laugh!
+Phone calls, while incorporating products such as CBD Oil UK, always alleviate stress for me because I’m hearing my friend’s voice and we laugh!
 Sometimes electronic messages just do the opposite.
 My dad always says, “Texting is the lowest form of communication.”
 And while I think text messages are great for quick questions and sending words of encouragement, I think putting that telephone to your ear is far greater when you just need some encouragement.

 3.Gift a Tedious Task